 6. Measure twice, cut once

 Ahh, one of our favorite mantras.
 Measuring correctly is critical, so read requirements carefully and make sure you have the right ruler for the job.
 Clear, non-slip rulers are best.
-You can also add adhesive gripper tape (such as Handi Grip Strips or Grip Discs ) to help with slippage.
+You can also add adhesive gripper tape (such as Handi Grip Strips ) to help with slippage.

 When you're cutting several units from the same piece of fabric, stop occasionally to make sure the fabric is still square.
 Sure, it takes a bit of extra time to stop and square up your fabric, but it'll result in much more even cuts for your blocks.